immutable/zkevm-bridge-contracts/docs/high-level-architecture.md

 The following stakeholders are involved in the bridge's design, implementation, and operation:
 1. **Users:** Users are the primary stakeholders of the bridge.
 They are the ones who deposit and withdraw assets from the bridge.
 They are also the ones who are impacted by any potential exploits.
 2. **Token holders:** Token holders are the stakeholders who hold the tokens that are bridged.
 They are impacted by any potential exploits that affect the bridge, as this could significantly impact the value of their tokens.
 3. **Bridge Operators:** Bridge operators are the entities that operate the bridge.
 They are responsible for the bridge's security, maintenance, and upgrades.
-They are also responsible for the bridge's operational aspects, such as key management, deployment, and configuration.In the context of Immutable Bridge, this role is undertaken exclusively by Immutable.
+They are also responsible for the bridge's operational aspects, such as key management, deployment, and configuration.
+In the context of Immutable zkEVM bridge, this role is undertaken exclusively by Immutable.

 ### Core Components
-The Immutable Bridge consists of a set of solidity smart contracts deployed on both the Root and Child chains.
+The Immutable zkEVM bridge consists of a set of solidity smart contracts deployed on both the Root and Child chains.
 These contracts enable capabilities such as deposits, withdrawals, and token mapping between the Root and Child chains, as discussed in the [core features](#core-features*) section.

 The design of the contracts follows an adaptor pattern, in order to abstract away GMP specific functionality from the core bridge functionality.
 This allows the bridge to be easily replace the underlying GMP if required.